 Mansion, robe, and a crown

 (Lord I want a brand new mansion, robe, and a crown in glory)

 (There I know that peace and love will always abound forever)

 (Let me be among the saved to Your throne surround)

 Lord, please reserve my mansion, robe and crown

 This song above, I do not like.
-Both me and a mentor of mine do not like it, because it sounds so selfish.
+Both me and a mentor of mine do not like it, because it sounds so selfish–a prime example of how society’s materialistic values have seeped into the American church.
 Yet sadly, I know some when they think of heaven, they think only of what they will get–a mansion, robe, and crown.

 True, we may receive crowns, (I Cor.
 9:24-25, I Thess.
 2:19, 2 Tim.
 4:8, I Peter 5:4, Rev. 2:10) for in Rev. 21:24 it calls us “kings of the earth;” however, what did the elders in Revelation 4:10 do with their crowns?
 They laid them at the feet of God.